project-delphi/project-delphi.github.io/blog/mlops-teams-vs-tools/index.md

 * ML Engineers/Software Engineers
 * Deployment Specialists

-is one way to scale product development.
+is one way to scale product development - the other being a unicorn superhero with all the skills combined.
 However I also noted the issue with ownership and understanding of the product can get muddled.
 Translating the product in intermediate steps can lose intention from product ideation to deployment.

 I also ended with a quote:

 > People who write the models/algorithms should be the ones to implement them.

 So there's the contradiction.